 The traditional cycle of the Five Elements

-Everything that exists in the universe is an aspect of Qi.
+Everything that exists in the universe is an aspect of Qi or Chi.
 Because change is constant, Qi remains in a perpetual transformation between a condensed (actual, existing) and diluted (potential, hypothetical) state of existence.
 These two different states of Qi are manifested as Yin-Yang, which are the two mutually exclusive, yet complementary states of polar extremities found in everything in the universe.

 The classic symbol for Yin-Ying.
 The dual-balance between seemingly opposing forces is the aim of TCM.